jboscomendoza/GettingandCleaningData-CourseProject/README.md

 ## Selecting the variables that contain a mean or a standard deviation

 We use the function names to get a vector with the names of all variable names in table_combined.
 We call grep on this vector to use regular expressions for finding variable names that contain "mean()" and "std()" in their name.

 There are variables that contain "meanFreq()" in their name.
 We'll ignore these in this script, as we are requested to get "means" and "standard deviations" of each feature, and "meanFreq()" is an aditional and different measurement, that also appears in each measure.

-With this in mind, we call a pattern that finds either "mean()" or "std()" in the variable names, and create a vector with the found values, setting value = TRUE, so we get strings and not just positions.
+With this in mind, we call a pattern that finds either **mean()** or **std()** in the variable names, and create a vector with the found values, setting **value = TRUE**, so we get strings and not just positions.

 Just like the last step, we need to keep "Activity" and "Subject", so we also add them to this vector.